Irish Shipping: The Star ships and the Elm

-The Irish Elm was the second vessel built for Irish Shipping at Verolme Cork Dockyard and made her maiden voyage in 1969.
-The vessel was a new departure for the company being operated by a GPR (general purpose) crew.
-Each crew member had a cabin and the vessel had an officers and a crew bar.
+The Irish Elm was the second ship built for Irish Shipping at Verolme Cork Dockyard and made her maiden voyage in 1969.
+She was a new departure for the company, being operated by a GPR (general purpose) crew.
+Each crew member had a cabin and the ship had an officers and a crew bar.
 It also had a swimming pool.
 The accommodation, all aft was air conditioned.
 The main engine, a MAN, could be manoeuvred from the bridge.

 She was designed to run with an unmanned machinery space, UMS, for night time sailing in open waters, however this was seldom, if ever achieved.
 There were many design problems with the UMS equipment, the main problem being that the electronics were germanium based rather than silicon.
 Silicon had not come to the fore as the most suitable semiconductor material.
 The germanium was affected by the high ambient temperatures in the engine room.

-The vessel was primarily designed as a bulk carrier but had electro-hydraulic cranes and pontoon decks fitted after her sea trials.
+The ships was primarily designed as a bulk carrier, but had electro-hydraulic cranes and pontoon decks fitted after her sea trials.
 She operated for many years as a car carrier primarily transporting cars from Japan to the US and Europe.
-The Elm was sold in 1979.
+Elm was sold in 1979.

 A further mis-match of technology was the use of steam driven reciprocating feed pump for the exhaust gas boiler.
 Controlled by a pneumatic valve, the system required constant attention to ensure correct operation.